Measuring wealth

 Davide Fanciulli, Assistant Programme Management Officer, Beyond Lab, UN Geneva

-Livia Bizikova, Lead II of IISD’s Tracking Progress program, outlined the methodology behind the Moving Beyond GDP Through Comprehensive Wealth report, which presents the findings from a multi-year project funded by IDRC and carried out by IISD and partner institutions.
-The project measured comprehensive wealth for three countries—Ethiopia, Indonesia, and Trinidad and Tobago—testing the feasibility of alternative metrics that could be “robust, concise, widely accepted, comparable, and country-owned.”
+Livia Bizikova, Monitoring and Governance Lead, IISD, outlined the methodology behind the Moving Beyond GDP Through Comprehensive Wealth report, which presents the findings from a multi-year project funded by IDRC and carried out by IISD and partner institutions.
+The project measured comprehensive wealth for Ethiopia, Indonesia, and Trinidad and Tobago, testing the feasibility of alternative metrics that could be “robust, concise, widely accepted, comparable, and country-owned.”
 The report defines comprehensive wealth, she explained, as including natural, human, social, produced, and financial capital.
 It finds that while investments in produced capital are increasing, investments in human capital remain low.
 She also stressed that investment in natural capital is stagnating or declining, underscoring the urgent need to move beyond GDP.
 She concluded by emphasizing the need for capacity building to navigate national data and indices, with international support guiding resource investments.

 Livia Bizikova, Lead, Assessment and Monitoring, Tracking Progress, IISD